Karate: Mixed Martial Arts (MMA)

+Olympic Games

+In August 2016, the International Olympic Committee approved karate as an Olympic sport beginning at the 2020 Summer Olympics.
+Karate also debuted at the 2018 Summer Youth Olympics.
+During this debut of Karate in the Summer Olympics, sixty competitors from around the world competed in the Kumite competition, and twenty competed in the Kata competition.
+In September 2015, karate was included in a shortlist along with baseball, softball, skateboarding, surfing, and sport climbing to be considered for inclusion in the 2020 Summer Olympics; and in June 2016, the executive board of the International Olympic Committee (IOC) announced that they would support the proposal to include all of the shortlisted sports in the 2020 Games.
+Finally, on 3 August 2016, all five sports (counting baseball and softball together as one sport) were approved for inclusion in the 2020 Olympic program.

+Karate was not included in the 2024 Olympic Games, although it has made the shortlist for inclusion, alongside nine others, in the 2028 Summer Olympics.

-Rank
+Dan Rank system

 In 1924, Gichin Funakoshi, founder of Shotokan Karate, adopted the Dan system from the judo founder Jigoro Kano using a rank scheme with a limited set of belt colors.
 Other Okinawan teachers also adopted this practice.
 In the Kyū/Dan system the beginner grades start with a higher numbered kyū (e.g., 10th Kyū or Jukyū) and progress toward a lower numbered kyū.
 The Dan progression continues from 1st Dan (Shodan, or 'beginning dan') to the higher dan grades.
 Kyū-grade karateka are referred to as "color belt" or mudansha ("ones without dan/rank").
 Dan-grade karateka are referred to as yudansha (holders of dan/rank).
 Yudansha typically wear a black belt.
 Normally, the first five to six dans are given by examination by superior dan holders, while the subsequent (7 and up) are honorary, given for special merits and/or age reached.
 Requirements of rank differ among styles, organizations, and schools.
-Kyū ranks stress stance, balance, and coordination.
+Kyū ranks stress Karate stances, Equilibrioception, and motor coordination.
 Speed and power are added at higher grades.

 Minimum age and time in rank are factors affecting promotion.
-Testing consists of demonstration of techniques before a panel of examiners.
+Testing consists of demonstration of techniques before a panel of examiners or senseis.
 This will vary by school, but testing may include everything learned at that point, or just new information.
-The demonstration is an application for new rank (shinsa) and may include kata, bunkai, self-defense, routines, tameshiwari (breaking), and kumite (sparring).
+The demonstration is an application for new rank (shinsa) and may include basics, kata, bunkai, self-defense, routines, tameshiwari (breaking), and kumite (sparring).